jackz314/PuzzleSolver/README.md

 ### Supported Environments
 So far, only tested on [Exponential Idle](https://play.google.com/store/apps/details?id=com.conicgames.exponentialidle), but theoritically as long as the puzzles are number based and clearly identifiable, they should be solvable with this app.

+### Roadmap?
+This app is a simple quick "hack" that I put together in a short time (as you can see from the spaghetti code).
+But there are some potential improvements that could be implemented in the future:

+- [ ] Improve "farming"/continuous mode with Accessibility Service stuff
+- [ ] Improve OCR performance
+- [ ] More puzzle support (e.g. IDA* for 15-puzzles)
+- [ ] Better UI

+In addition, feel free to contribute ideas or implementations with PRs or Issues.